alexkernphysiker/FitGen/README.md

 make

 and you will be able to link the library and run example applications.
 For using this library in your project, please add the path to cloned repository to your include paths.
 If you have your own cmake project, you can use this library by adding add_subdirectory instruction.
+You may also uncomment line 5 for using random device instead of pseudorandom number generator.
+In that case you should also add such define to your project for using random device also in template classes.